 Your Loyola retirement benefits are an important part of your total compensation today and a key to your financial security for the future.
-The Loyola University Employees' Retirement Plan (LUERP) and other qualified pension plans offered by your employer, together with Social Security and your personal savings, are intended to provide you with income during retirement.
+LUERP and other qualified pension plans offered by your employer, together with Social Security and your personal savings, are intended to provide you with income during retirement.

 Your benefit may be distributed to you after you are no longer employed by any of the LUERP participating employers.
-You may complete a LUERP Estimate Request Form at any time to determine the estimated value of your retirement account.
+You may visit the LUERP Pension Estimator tool at any time to determine the estimated value of your retirement account.

 Please note: The LUERP froze in 2004.
 If you were hired in 2003 you may not be eligible for this benefit because a one year "waiting period" was required in order to become a participant.
 All eligibility, participation, and benefit accruals ceased as of the Plan Freeze date.